 Tracking Usage and Performance with the Dashboard

 The Dashboard presents key information about performance and usage activity.
-On the spot, and in real time, you’ll get a good understanding of the activity on your Algolia account—like knowing what your users are doing, and how fast, and what sort of API operations are being performed.
-All of this provides an open window into your application’s API usage.
+You can use it to get a good understanding of the activity on your Algolia account—like knowing what your users are doing, and how fast, and what sort of API operations are being performed.
+All this provides an open window into your application’s API usage.

-We’ve designed this information to help you in two significant ways.
+This information helps you in two significant ways.
 First, to help you tweak your data and index configurations to achieve greater relevance, speed, and efficiency.
 Secondly, to offer you a simple way to monitor the billable activity of your account.

 This tutorial will focus on the Dashboard Section and its tabs.
-If you are not familiar with the Dashboard, please take a look at our Dashboard Overview tutorial.
+If you aren’t familiar with the Dashboard, please take a look at the Dashboard Overview tutorial.

-We encourage you to experiment with different searches and indexing operations as you go through this tutorial, to help make these metrics concrete and meaningful.
+As you go through this tutorial, you may want to experiment with different searches and indexing operations to help make these metrics concrete and meaningful.
 You can do this with your API or within the Indexing section of the Dashboard.
 Ultimately, the goal is to give you more control over the Algolia search engine.

 On this page you’ll see a full view of the number and speeds of your search operations.
-We break these figures into 90% and 99% percentiles.
-We also provide a graph that traces the daily figures, divided into hours, days, and months, for up to one year (1 month = 30 days, and 1 year = 365 days).
+These figures are broken into 90% and 99% percentiles.
+You can also view graphs over a day, divided into hours, over the past month, and over the past year.
 Note that the speeds measured here are the times it takes the Algolia server to process a search request.

-We also give you a Queries per Second view, which can be used to check whether large user search activity has any impact on performance.
+The Queries per Second view can be used to check whether large user search activity has any impact on performance.

-We measure performance in milliseconds.
-A larger value might indicate a performance problem.
-Additionally, since we are only measuring the speed of the Algolia servers, you will need to add network latency and front-end display times to measure the full user experience.
-We always recommend that total time, from keystroke to display, be less than 100ms, as this delivers a real search as you type experience.
-Thus, with this 100ms benchmark, and an average latency of ~70ms, the engine’s processing time should be no greater than 30ms, and ideally a lot lower.
+Algolia measures performance in milliseconds.
+Larger values might indicate a performance problem.
+Additionally, since processing time only measures the speed of the Algolia servers, you need to add network latency and front-end display times to measure the full user experience.
+Delivering the best UX means that the total time, from keystroke to displaying search results, should be less than 100 ms, as this delivers a real search as you type experience.
+Thus, with this 100 ms benchmark, and an average latency of 70 ms, the engine’s processing time should be no greater than 30 ms, and ideally a lot lower.

 You can see your total number of records, as well as the number of search and indexing operations performed during the current billing cycle, under the Usage tab.
 The Records graph shows your total number of records.
 Whether you have a monthly or annual subscription, these figures will always reflect your application’s monthly usage. which will be used to generate an invoice at the end of your billing cycle.